plumed/plumed2/plugins/pycv/README.md

 >We have some problem with the macs: you may need to explicitly declare and export some environmental variables like the `PYTHON_PATH` to make pycv work when plumed is called

+>[!NOTE]
+>Virtual environment created with [pyenv](https://github.com/pyenv/pyenv) won't expose the `PYTHONPATH` and the python shared object, it may be necessary to export them or to create a "standard" virtual environment with `python -m venv`

 ## Documentation